-Important Notice: This plan covers health care services only when provided by a doctor or facility who participates in the network.
+Important Notice: This plan is an Exclusive Provider Organization (EPO) plan.
+EPO plans cover health care services only when provided by a doctor or facility who participates in the network.
 If you receive services from a non-network doctor or other health care provider, you will have to pay all of the costs for the services, except that emergency services must be covered regardless of whether they are delivered by a participating provider.